datalab-org/datalab/INSTALL.md

 # Installation

-*datalab* is intended to be deployed on a persistent server accessible on the web that can act as a data management platform for a given collection of researchers.
+*datalab* is intended to be deployed on a persistent server accessible on the web that can act as a data management platform for a group of researchers.
-The instructions below outline how to make primarily a development installation on your local machine.
+The instructions below outline how to make a development installation on your local machine.
-We strongly recommend using the [Docker setup instructions](#deployment-with-docker) if you are deploying to a server.
+We strongly recommend using the [Docker setup instructions](#deployment-with-docker) if you are deploying for use in production.

 This repository consists of two components:

-- a Flask-based Python web server (`pydatalab`) that communicates with the database backend,
+- a Flask-based Python web server (`pydatalab`) that communicates with the database backend
 - a JavaScript+Vue web application for the user interface.

+`pydatalab` can in principle be used without the web app frontend through its JSON API.

 ## Local (development) installation